Approval and terms

 How to reserve a room and facilities for studies

-The academic year at HSE is divided into 4 modules of 9-12 weeks each.
+The academic year at HSE is divided into four parts called 'modules'.
 Each module is followed by an examination period which usually lasts for one or two weeks.

-The dates of modules and holidays for the 2015-2016 academic year are as follows:
+The dates of modules, holidays and exams for the 2017/2018 academic year are as follows:

 Initially, it is essential to get information about a teaching schedule, the exact number of teaching hours and the length of courses in order to avoid any confusion or misunderstanding.
 All of this information can be obtained from your coordinator or the contact person at the faculty who will give you detailed information about your schedule.